keithbuhler/keithbuhler.github.io/_posts/2016-12-29-yale-report.md

 ---

-### 12.29.16

 ![yale](https://admissions.yale.edu/sites/default/files/styles/main-carousel-image--1280x850/public/home-main-carousel-images/fin_aid.jpg?itok=6NEQ6j3v)

-If you haven't read the [Yale Repot, it is very good.](http://www.keithbuhler.com/yalereport) I spent (far too long) this morning adapting this text to HTML as well as PDF, so now you can read it on your phone,  download it to your Kindle, or print it off.
+If you haven't read the [Yale Repot, it is very good.](http://www.keithbuhler.com/yalereport) I spent this morning adapting this text to HTML as well as PDF, so now you can read it on your phone,  download it to your Kindle, or print it off.

 ### What it is